Centesimus Annus Pro Pontifice

 Centesimus Annus Pro Pontifice (CAPP) (it: Fondazione Centesimus Annus – Pro Pontifice) is a pontifical foundation.

 Pope John Paul II established the "Fondazione Centesimus Annus - Pro Pontifice" on 13 June 1993 along with lay Catholic business, academic and professional leaders.
 The Foundation is a lay-led non-profit organisation.
-Its purpose is to promote the Catholic social doctrine, especially as expressed in the encyclical Centesimus Annus (1991) and the aims of the Apostolic See.
-It is headquartered in the state of Vatican City.
-The organization is subject to the civil law of Vatican City and the canon law of the Church.
+Its purpose is to promote Catholic social doctrine, especially as expressed in the encyclical Centesimus Annus (1991) and the aims of the Apostolic See.
+It is headquartered in Vatican City.

+Economy and Society International Prize

 Beginning in 2013, every two years the foundation has bestowed the Economy and Society International Prize on a "work which stands out for its original contribution to in depth study and implementation of the Social Doctrine of the Church".
 Recipients have been: